-To add a bit of protein I garnish the soup with cashews, or sometimes, peanuts.
-But a dollop of yogurt swirled into the servings is nice, too.
-Or, sometimes I add both!
+To add a bit of protein we garnish the soup with cashews, or sometimes, peanuts.
+A dollop of yogurt swirled into the servings is nice, too.
+Or, sometimes we add both!

-If you have never tried potatoes with curry spices, you may be surprised at just how good the combination is.
-Sometimes I replace 1 cup of the potatoes with sweet potatoes just to add a bit more variety and nutrients.
-Cilantro lends a bit of color and zip, and is full of vitamins, too, though it's not essential.
+If you’ve never tried potatoes with curry spices, you may be surprised at just how good the combination is.
+For variety you can replace 1 cup of the potatoes with sweet potatoes just to add a bit more variety and nutrients.
+Cilantro lends a bit of color and zip, and is full of vitamins, too, though it’s not essential.
 (For a totally different take on potato soup, check out the Cream of Green Herb-Potato Soup here.)

 For a more substantial lunch or supper, serve a hot bread and a vegetable or fruit salad with this soup.

 This recipe is adapted from one in the “quick” chapter of the revised edition of Skinny Soups, which Ruth Glick and I coauthored a number of years ago.
 For Amazon reviews of this popular book, click here.